linzexinmasterchief/spaceSimulator/README.md

 # spaceSimulator
 simulate the movement of stars
 ## TODO list
- * TODO use stars list to contain 100 star unit[70%]
+ * TODO use stars list to contain 100 star unit[80%]
  * TODO gravity (long long time later)[0.1%]
- * TODO replace the function of right-click from initialize to new star[0%]
+ * TODO replace the function of right-click from initialize to new star[90%]
- * TODO delete the star if it moves out of the screen[0.1%]
- * TODO determine if there is still place for a new star[0.1%]
+ * TODO determine if there is still place for a new star[10%]
  * TODO add the acceleration property to stars[0%]
 ## logs
 ### version 0.0.1 build2 2017/04/05